cmorace/pycat/tests/README.md

 ### Graphics Context Errors
 If you see OpenGL or graphics context errors:

-1. Use headless mode: `PYGLET_HEADLESS=1 pytest tests/`
+1. Use headless mode: `make test-headless`
-2. On Linux, install xvfb: `sudo apt-get install xvfb`
+2. Set environment variable: `PYCAT_HEADLESS=1 pytest tests/`
-3. Run with xvfb: `xvfb-run -a pytest tests/`
+3. On Linux, you can also try xvfb: `xvfb-run -a pytest tests/`

 ### Import Errors
 If you see import errors: